-Your ride is suddenly very rough
+#1 rides are suddenly very rough

 Trust your instincts on this.
 If you're beginning to notice that your drive is a lot rougher or noisier than it used to be, that's a sign that you may need new shock absorbers or struts.

-You're experiencing steering problems
+#2 You Start experiencing steering problems

 Is your car pulling to the right or left?
 Is your car not responding correctly to the steering wheel?
 A worn-out steer rack or tie rod could be the cause, and steering difficulties should be addressed immediately by a qualified technician.

-You see uneven tire wear
+#3 Noticing uneven tire wear

 Uneven wear on your tires warrants a visit to your service provider.
 The problem could be with the way your tires or mounted or a more severe issue with suspension.

-Your car sits unevenly
+#4 car sits unevenly